HillaryDanan/abstraction-intelligence/README.md

 1. **The bee case becomes more precise:** Waggle dance composition (distance + direction) is plausibly role-filler binding—DISTANCE(x) + DIRECTION(y)—not recursive embedding.
 Bees may have some composition types but not others.
 This is a more nuanced prediction than “Stage 3 or not.”
 1. **LLM capacities become differentiable:** Current LLMs may excel at concatenative and role-filler composition (pattern-match from training data) while struggling with recursive embedding at depth and analogical transfer to novel domains.
 This predicts *specific* failure patterns rather than generic “limited Stage 3.”
 1. **The generative/interpolative distinction gets teeth:**
-- *Interpolative* composition: concatenative and role-filler within the training distribution
+- *Interpolative* composition (3a–3b): finite combinatorial space; could in principle be captured by a sufficiently large lookup table
-- *Generative* composition: recursive embedding that extends beyond training depth, analogical transfer to novel domains
+- *Generative* composition (3c–3d): unbounded combinatorial space; requires genuinely generative mechanisms

    This operationalizes the distinction.
-Word2vec does concatenative (vector addition) but can’t do recursive embedding or analogical transfer to genuinely novel domains.
+Word2vec does concatenative (vector addition) but can’t do recursive embedding.
+The boundary is principled: finite vs. infinite generative capacity (see Threshold Problem below).

 *Remaining question: Are these types genuinely distinct capacities, or points on a continuum?
 Do they require different architectural features?
 Empirical work needed.*